-Major Tasks of the Test Department in 2007 included:
+Major Tasks of the Test Department in 2008 included:

 - 1. Maintaining yearly renewal of NARM's accreditation by the National Commission of Credentialing Agencies (NCCA), the accrediting arm of the National Organization for Competency Assurance (NOCA). - 2.
-Presenting the Legislative Workshop and a variety of other workshops in Indiana, Iowa, and Pennsylvania. - 3.
+Presenting the Legislative Workshop or workshops on Preceptor-Apprentice Relationships, Charting for Midwives, Midwifery Ethics, MANA Statistics, or How to Become a CPM in Colorado, Alaska, Wisconsin, Illinois, and Ohio. - 3.
 Working with the CPMs in states considering licensure.
 NARM board members regularly participate in e-mail and telephone discussion with midwives in states seeking licensure and sometimes visit midwives, regulatory agencies, and legislators in those states.
-We wrote letters in support of midwifery legislation and/or spoke on the scope of practice of CPMs for legislative committees in Missouri, Alabama, South Dakota, Idaho, and Maine.
+We wrote letters regarding midwifery legislation and/or spoke on the scope of practice of CPMs for legislative committees in South Dakota, Idaho, and North Carolina.

-- 4. Training and recertifying NARM's Qualified Evaluators, who administer the NARM Skills Assessment to the PEP candidates.
-The QE workshops were held in Arkansas, Iowa, Pennsylvania, and at the MANA Conference in Florida.
-We currently have 87 active QEs. - 5.
-Administering the NARM Skills Assessment to 34 PEP candidates and the NARM Written Examination to 161 candidates. - 6.
-Attending the annual NOCA and CLEAR conferences, and participating on the NOCA Program Committee and the CLEAR Program Committee and Credentialing and Exam Resources Committee.
+- 4. Training and recertifying NARM's Qualified Evaluators who administer the NARM Skills Assessment to the PEP candidates.
+The QE workshops were held at the MANA Conference in Michigan.
+Our total number of active QEs is now 82. - 5.
+Administering the NARM Skills Assessment to 43 PEP candidates and the NARM Written Examination to 200 candidates. - 6.
+Attending the annual NOCA and CLEAR conferences and participating on the NOCA Program Committee and the CLEAR Program Committee and Credentialing and Exam Resources Committee. - 7.
+Completion of the 2008 NARM Job Analysis Survey, done for the first time as a web-based survey.